roeierez/infinite-list/README.md

 Returns the type of an item by its index.
 This type is used as the key for recycling elements which means that items with the same type might share the same domElement (if they are not visible together at the same time).

 #### Function Bool pageFetcher(fromIndex, callback)
-This method will be invoked when the list is scrolled to the end.
+This method will be invoked when the list is scrolled to the end and 'hasMore' value is true.
-If the method returns false, nothing happens.
-If it returns true then the list will render "Loading...' component and wait for the call back to return.
+The list will render "Loading...' component and wait for the call back to return.
 The user should feed the callback with two paramters:
 * pageItemsCount - the number of items loaded in this page
 * hasMore - Are there more items to be loaded or this is the last page of the list.